Aadhithyapranav/Advanced-C-Lab-Manual/Module 7.md

 Ex No 5 : C PROGRAM TO DISPLAY STUDENT DETAILS USING STRUCTURE

+10.Free the allocated memory

+11.After all operations are done, call free(s) to release the dynamically allocated memory.

+12.Return from the main function

+13.End the program by returning 0.
 Aim:
 The aim of this program is to dynamically allocate memory to store information about multiple subjects (name and marks), input the details for each subject, and then display the stored information.
 Finally, it frees the allocated memory to prevent memory leaks.